AdaCore/gnatstudio/docs/users_guide/tools.rst

 The Contextual Menu
 -------------------

-When relevant to the context, right-clicking display GNATtest-related contextual menu entries.
+When relevant to the context, right-clicking displays GNATtest-related contextual menu entries.
 From a source file containing a library package declaration, there's an option called "GNATtest/Generate unit test setup for <file>" that generates the harness for this single package.
 From a project contextual menu (:ref:`The_Project_View`), there's an option "GNATtest/Generate unit test setup for <project>" that generates the harness for the entire project.
-The "GNATtest/Generate unit test setup for
-<project> recursive" option generates a harness for whole hierarchy of
+The "GNATtest/Generate unit test setup for <project> recursive" option generates a harness for whole hierarchy of projects.
-projects.
 If a harness project already exists, the "GNATtest/Open harness project" option switches GPS to the harness project.

 While a harness project is opened, you can easily navigate between the tested routine and its test code.
 Clicking on the name of a tested routine